markodevv/codeze/README.md

 It is a hobby project, not even close to finished.
 Lacks some basic functionality like scrolling etc..

+You can download the current build on [Release](https://github.com/bisevac-marko/codeze/releases/tag/v0.0.1) page

 Read config.txt file for all the keybinds.

 ![window spliting](https://i.ibb.co/LSYq3tq/codeze-token.png)